NASA-IMPACT/veda-keycloak/README.md

 #### 1. Determine the type of client you need

-OAuth2 offers [two types of clients](https://oauth.net/2/client-types/) and KeyCloak supports both.
+OAuth2 offers [two types of clients](https://oauth.net/2/client-types/) and Keycloak supports both.

 ##### Confidential Client